maltequast/maltequast.github.io/_posts/tech/2022-06-06-minikube-docker-desktop.md

 ### Helpful commands

 We've seen how to start a minikube cluster.
 We have defined and installed the first parameters (driver & container-runtime).
-But we can also define more about the hardware as well.
+But we can also customize more about the hardware as well.
 By default, it starts with 2 CPUs and 2GB.
 We can define the

 - memory
 - disk-size
 - cpus

 But the last parameter is the abbreviation for profile.
 This is the name for the cluster.
 We can have multiple profiles with different specifications and clusters.
-  The default profile is named minikube and you can check out all with
+The default profile is named minikube and you can check all profiles with

 ```
 minikube profile list